Best Online Degrees in: Nutrition Food Science

 Building a Career

 An online bachelor’s degree in nutrition food science should provide graduates with an entry-level position in nutrition or food services in either a hospital, public health clinic, long-term care facility, or a large corporations with on-site cafeterias.
 In some cases, graduates may find employment with a large health club or gyms.
 Most dietitians are typically responsible for developing individualized or group nutritional programs based on patient or client needs.
 Those who work in a cafeteria setting may be responsible for buying food, overseeing the kitchen staff, or handling other business related duties.
 Nutritionists who find employment in community nutrition usually work for public health clinics, health maintenance organizations (HMOs), and government and non-profit agencies.
 These employees typically focus on educating students and other groups of people about the benefits of proper nutrition, and educate them on how to maintain a proper, healthy diet.

 The U.S. Bureau of Labor Statistics reports that employment for dietitians and nutritionists is expected to increase by 20% through the year 2020.
-The Bureau also reported the median annual income for dietitians and nutritionists was $53,250 in 2010.
+The Bureau also reported the median annual income for dietitians and nutritionists was $53,250.
 However, entry-level positions in the field typically pay considerably less.
-The Bureau reported that the lowest 10% of workers in the field earned less than $33,330 in 2010.
+The Bureau reported that the lowest 10% of workers in the field earned less than $33,330.